lxdv/lxdv.github.io/README.md

-# A. Lyashuk blog
+# A. Lyashuk

-The repository contains posts and some code for my [blog](https://lxdv.github.io/)
+The repository contains posts and some code for the [blog](https://lxdv.github.io/).

 ## Table of contents